jonfernq/SimpleERP/db-utilities/README.md

 ## Database Utilities

-Python utilities to do many simple things with SQLite databases.
+Python code to create, populate with synthetic artificial test data, and produce reports from, the SQLite databases of the SimpleERP system.

 ### Database Creation